Scenes With My Father

 was no longer save.
-With his heart full of disappointment, disgust and fear my father turned his back on everything he knew.
+My father, with his heart full of disappointment, disgust and fear, turned his back on everything he knew.
 The country that he grew up in did not only disappear but destroyed itself from the within.

 As a child I was sure my father came from another universe.
 He wasn’t like any of my friends fathers, he had a strange accent, wore old-fashioned clothing and always seemed to be occupied with this other country we were from.

 In my work there is a constant search for home, when does a place become one’s home and what to do with that other life that stay’s unlived?
 Longing and belonging are two very similar words expressing a strong desire to be one.

-But what are we really referring to when we say ‘One of ours?’
+But what are we really referring to when we say ‘One of us?’
 What does it mean to be born somewhere? and isn’t it best to forget about things that are no longer there?